Google Analytics is one of the best ways to track your website and blog visitors.

 The data will take some time to generate a report.
 In a couple of hours, you will see the data being displayed in your Google Analytics dashboard.

 I hope this guide helped you.
-Share your favorite Google Analytics plugin in comments.
+Share your favorite Google Analytics plugin in the comments.